gsoft-inc/sg-orbit/README.md

 For more options to install Yarn, view https://yarnpkg.com/lang/en/docs/install/#windows-stable.

-To install the project, open a terminal at the root of the project and execute the following command:
+To install the project, open a terminal at the root of the workspace and execute the following command:

 ```bash
 yarn bootstrap